MillionConcepts/quickseries/README.md

     compiler implicitly performs a similar optimization, and computing these terms explicitly tends to be counterproductive.
 If you want `quickseries` to do it anyway, you can pass `prefactor=True`.

+## tips

+## limitations

+* `quickseries` only works for functions ℝ<sup>_n_</sup>🡒ℝ for finite _n_.
+In programming terms, this means it will only produce functions that accept a fixed number of floating-point or integer arguments (which may be 'arraylike' objects such as pandas `Series` or numpy `ndarrays`) and return a single floating-point value (or a 1-D floating-point array if passed arraylike arguments).
+* `quickseries` only works consistently on functions that are continuous and infinitely differentiable within the domain of interest.
+Specifically, they should not have singularities, discontinuities, or infinite / undefined values at `point` or within `bounds`.
+Failure cases differ:
+  * `quickseries` will always fail on functions that are infinite/undefined at `point`, like `quickseries("ln(x)", point=-1)`.
+  * It will almost always fail on functions with a largeish interval of infinite/undefined values within `bounds`, such as `quickseries("gamma(x)", bounds=(-1.1, 0), point=-0.5)`.
+  * It will usually succeed but produce bad results on functions with singularities or point discontinuities within `bounds` or near `point` but not at `point`, such as `quickseries("tan(x)", bounds=(1, 2))`.
+  * It will often succeed, but usually produce bad results, on univariate functions that are continuous but not differentiable at `point`, such as `quickseries("abs(sin(x))", point=0)`.
+It will always fail on multivariate functions of this kind.
+* Functions given to `quickseries` must be expressed in strict closed form and include only finite terms.
+They cannot contain limits, integrals, derivatives, summations, continued fractions, etc.
+* `quickseries` is not guaranteed to work for all such functions.

+## tests

+`quickseries` has a few simple tests.
+You can run them by executing `pytest` in the repository's root directory.
+More comprehensive test coverage is planned.